syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Settings.md

 {% endtabs %}

-### Hiding customize option in bar manager
+### Hiding customize option in all bars in bar manager

 The "customize" option in the bar manager can be hidden by setting the [EnableCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarManager~EnableCustomizing.html) property as false.
+The customize option in all bars of bar manager will be hidden by setting this property.
 By default, its value is set as true.

-Refer to the below code sample to hide the customize option in the bar manager.
+Refer to the below code sample to hide the customize option in all bars of bar manager.

 {% tabs %}